 THE METHODOLOGY

-- By focusing on systems change, and using data as north star, more than half of those cities and counties have driven reductions in a population of people experiencing homelessness.
+- By focusing on systems change and using data as a north star, more than half of the cities and counties in Built for Zero have driven reductions in the number of people experiencing homelessness.

-Creating a shared definition of the right end state
+Creating a shared definition of success

 FROM